Attraction tickets | TicketLens

 4

-Plan your route with the Colosseum appWith the official Colosseum app on iOS and Android you can gain insights into the historic site in advance and plan the routes for your visit.
+Plan your route with the Colosseum appWith the official app of the Colosseum on iOS and Android you can gain insights into the historic site beforehand and plan the routes for your visit.

 5

-Take part in a tourGuided tours provide many interesting information about the architecture and history of the Colosseum, which you might not know from the info panels.
-Moreover, the arena and the underground areas of the Colosseum as well as the Belvedere - the third, fourth and fifth floors - are only accessible as part of a guided tour.
-After the tour, the amphitheater may be explored independently - photos are allowed, so do not forget your camera.
+Participate in a guided tourGuided tours provide you with lots of interesting information about the architecture and history of the Colosseum, which you might not learn from the info panels.
+Moreover, the arena and the underground areas of the Colosseum as well as the Belvedere - meaning the third, fourth, and fifth floors - are only accessible during a guided tour.
+After the tour, you are allowed to explore the amphitheater on your own.
+Photos are permitted, so don't forget your camera.

 6

-Book Audio-GuidesAudio and video guides are available in the following languages: German, Italian, English, Spanish, French, Russian, Arabic, Japanese, Chinese, Portuguese, Latin as well as in Italian or American sign language.
+Book an audio guideAudio and video guides are available in the following languages: German, Italian, English, Spanish, French, Russian, Arabic, Japanese, Chinese, Portuguese, Latin, as well as in Italian or American Sign Language.

 7

-Free entrance to the ColosseumEvery first Sunday of the month, guests can visit the attractions of the Colosseum free of charge.
-But be careful, you still need a ticket.
-However, be aware that the rush is particularly large on these days.
-For security reasons, many sections of the attraction - including the arena and the lower floors - are not accessible on these days.
+Free entry into the ColosseumEvery first Sunday of the month, guests can visit the attractions of the Colosseum for free.
+However, you still need a ticket.
+Be aware though, that the crowd is particularly large on these days.
+For safety reasons, many sections of the attraction - including the arena and the underground areas - are not accessible on these days.

 8

-Follow the rulesThe Colosseum is a truly historic landmark.
+Follow the rulesThe Colosseum is truly a site of historical significance.
 Accordingly, the house rules are strict.
-The marked paths must not be left and any running is prohibited - small children must be held by the hand.
-Any attempt to damage or scribble on the walls is strictly punished.
+The marked paths must not be left and running is prohibited.
+Small children must be held by the hand.
+In addition, any attempt to damage or scribble on the walls is strictly punished.

 9

-Check out the exhibitionsThe Colosseum includes not only historical sites, but also several museums.
-There are permanent exhibitions for both the amphitheater and the Roman Forum and the Palatine Hill, with which you can further immerse yourself in the history of Roman antiquity.
+Stop by the exhibitionsThe Colosseum includes not only the historical sites, but also several museums.
+There are permanent exhibitions related to both the Amphitheater, and to the Roman Forum and the Palatine Hill, through which you can delve deeper into the history of ancient Rome.

 Colosseum Arena | Unsplash: tommao wang

-To secure power with the people, the Roman emperors ruled with the motto 'bread and circuses (panem et circenses)'.
-So from the rulers' point of view, a good life also included good entertainment.
-The Colosseum in the center of the Roman Empire ensured spectacle at the highest level.
+To secure their power among the people, Roman emperors ruled with the motto 'Bread and Games'.
+Good entertainment was also considered an essential part of a good life from the rulers' perspective.
+Ultimately, the Colosseum in the center of the Roman Empire provided spectacles of the highest level.

 The Gladiator Fights

-The Colosseum offered everything but light entertainment, the infamous gladiator fights were almost always bloody.
-Prisoners of war and slaves squared off with daggers and spears - sometimes to the death.
+The Colosseum offered anything but light entertainment.
+The infamous gladiator fights were almost always bloody.
+War prisoners and slaves fought against each other with daggers and spears - sometimes until death.
 However, the games in the Colosseum were not a wild slaughter.
-The fighters were extensively trained and had to comply with clear rules, for which there were even referees.
-Successful gladiators enjoyed the popularity of the Roman people, like sports stars today, and very few even came to wealth.
+The fighters were extensively trained and had to adhere to clear rules, for which there were even referees.
+Successful gladiators enjoyed popularity among the Roman people, like sports stars today, and a few even came to wealth.
 About 20 percent of the gladiators did not survive the cruel spectacle.

-Not only slaves fought in the arena.
-During the so-called animal hunts, the fighters faced exotic animals such as lions.
-Thousands of animals died in the opening year alone - even then this did not go without criticism.
-However, the animal hunts lasted longer than the gladiator fights, as they were practised for a few years even after the fall of the Western Roman Empire.
+Not only slaves fought each other in the arena.
+During the so-called venationes, fighters faced exotic animals such as lions.
+Thousands of animals died already in the opening year.
+Even back then, this did not go uncriticized.
+However, animal agitation existed longer than gladiator fights because it was also practiced for several years after the fall of the Western Roman Empire.

-Many meters below the mighty arena was an intricate stage technology.
-Animals or entire forest and desert landscapes could be lifted from the ground through underground corridors, elevators and trap doors.
+Many meters below the mighty arena was a sophisticated stage technology.
+Through underground passages, elevators, and trapdoors, animals or entire forest and desert landscapes could be raised from the ground.
 For the audience at the time, this must have been particularly overwhelming.

 Naval Battles in the Gigantic Colosseum

-In the beginning, naval battles are even said to have been reenacted in the Colosseum.
-Sources prove that the arena could be flooded with water to allow manned ships to pass through the colosseum.
+At the beginning, even naval battles were reenacted in the Colosseum.
+Sources confirm that the arena could be flooded with water to allow manned ships to sail through the Colosseum.
 However, this was no longer possible when cellars were built under the huge amphitheater.

 The Colosseum was surprisingly efficiently designed.
-The fact that seats and corridors supported each other meant that a particularly large number of people could find their place straightforwardly in a few minutes.
-On average, 65,000 watched the often bloody shows, although there was theoretically room for up to 80,000 people.
-Admission to the Colosseum was free for all Romans.
-However, people from the lower classes were located on the higher floors, while the nobles were allowed to be very close to the spectacle.
+Because the seats and corridors supported each other, a particularly large number of people could find their seats in just a few minutes without any trouble.
+On average, 65,000 spectators watched the often bloody shows, although there was theoretically room for up to 80,000 people.
+Entry to the Colosseum was free for all Romans.
+People from the lower classes were located on the higher floors, while the nobles were allowed to be very close to the spectacle.

 Colosseum at sunset | Unsplash: Dario Veronesi

-For many people, the Colosseum is the epitome of ancient Rome.
-In fact, it was only constructed relatively late, after the famous era of Julius Caesar.
-The huge amphitheater was a project of the later emperors, but it was still supposed to last 400 years.
+For many people, the Colosseum is the epitome of Ancient Rome.
+In fact, it was only built relatively late, after the famous era of Julius Caesar.
+The massive amphitheater was a project of the later emperors.

-With the fifth Roman Emperor, Nero, the vast empire on the Mediterranean fell into crisis.
-Nero's reign ended in the Burning of Rome, which he is supposed to have instigated himself.
-After Emperor Vespasian seized power through a civil war, he emphatically gave back Nero's palace area to the Roman population in 72 AD.
-There, an amphitheater was to be built, which should outshine all others.
+With the fifth emperor of Rome, Nero, the vast empire on the Mediterranean entered a crisis.
+Nero's reign ended in the Great Fire of Rome, which he himself is said to have instigated.
+After Emperor Vespasian gained power through a civil war, he gave back Nero's palace area to the Roman population in 72 BCE as a public gesture.
+An amphitheater was eventually built there, which would overshadow all others.

 Construction and Opening